programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

-Note that additional packages will be loaded into your working environment later in this lesson as necessary.
+Note that additional packages will be loaded into your working environment later in this lesson as necessary.[^4]

 ## Data Preparation